The Canal du Midi celebrates, from Toulouse to Marseillan

 The Escales du Canal are part of an initiative to promote heritage and sustainable tourism development.
 They raise public awareness of the exceptional history of the Canal du Midi, designed by Pierre-Paul Riquet in the 17th century, and the contemporary challenges of its preservation, particularly the replanting of plane trees affected by plane tree canker.
 The event helps to bring the riverside municipalities to life and enhance the attractiveness of this unique linear territory in France.

-The 5th edition of Les Escales du Canal is expected on the first weekend of July 2026 along the Canal du Midi.
-Over twenty municipalities will offer festive and cultural activities by the water.
+The 5th edition of Les Escales du Canal will take place from Friday, July 3 to Sunday, July 5, 2026 along the Canal du Midi, from Toulouse to the Étang de Thau.
+For three days, more than twenty riverside municipalities will simultaneously offer festive and cultural activities by the water: concerts, shows, storytelling, exhibitions, conferences, workshops, guided tours, and farmers' markets.

 The Escales du Canal take place in over 20 municipalities along the Canal du Midi, from Toulouse (31) to Marseillan (34).
 In the Aude, the main stops are in Castelnaudary, Carcassonne, La Redorte, Homps, Ventenac-en-Minervois, and Narbonne.